morph-l2/morph-doc/docs/build-on-morph/build-on-morph/5-verify-your-smart-contracts.md

 ## Verify with development framework

 Most smart contract tools have plugins for verifying contracts on Etherscan.
-Blockscout supports Etherscan's contract verification APIs, making it straightforward to use these tools with the Morph Testnet.
+Blockscout supports Etherscan's contract verification APIs, making it straightforward to use these tools with the Morph Mainnet & Testnet.

 ### Verify with Hardhat